 Prepare Snack Packs for elementary school student

 Prepare net bags for produce distributed by Arlington Food Assistance Center (AFAC)

 Assemble Dental Kits for Culmore Clinic to distribute to its clients

-Residents donate funds to provide Thanksgiving dinner for the Bailey’s Crossroads Shelter.
+Residents donate funds to provide Thanksgiving dinner for Bailey’s Crossroads Shelter.
 Food is purchased by GHBC Dining Services with the collected funds and prepared by the Shelter staff and volunteers.
 Any extra money is donated to the shelter.

-SUITCASES FOR SWAZILAND
+SUITCASES FOR ESWATINI